chainreactionmfg/capnp_generic_gen/README.md

 Look in generic.h for the listing of methods and the parameters they take, as well as the traversal tree.

+One thing to note is that the nested declarations are always traversed first, so they don't conflict with anything stored for the post_visit methods.

 JSON
 ----